howtoquitvivek/flashivy-deepfake/README.md

 ## 📥 Dataset Download

 Dataset is downloaded using the official FaceForensics++ script.
-To obtain the script, fill out the Google Form available on the
+To obtain access or use the original script included in this repository, users must fill out the Google Form and accept the terms available on the
 [FaceForensics website](http://niessnerlab.org/projects/roessler2018faceforensics.html).

+> Note: The dataset itself is not included in this repository.
+Users must download the data directly from the official source in accordance with the FaceForensics++ Terms of Service.

 ### Download REAL videos